Topps Baseball Card Of The Day, May 2018

 Now 30, Detwiler debuted in grand fashion with the A's, firing eight shutout innings vs. Baltimore.
 But after that, not a whole lot, and he began '17 with AAA Nashville before opting out of his contract.
 Detwiler's since thrown for AAA Iowa (Cubs) and the Independent League.

-Ross Detwiler appeared in Topps or Topps Update annually 2008-15.
+Ross Detwiler appeared in Topps and/or Topps Update annually 2008-15.

 CATEGORIES: 2015 Topps Update, Atlanta Braves